-Cardiac rehabilitation is a medically supervised program designed to improve your heart health after heart problems or surgery.
+Cardiac rehabilitation is a medically-supervised program to improve your heart health after heart problems or surgery.
 It can take place at an outpatient clinic or in a hospital rehab center.

 You don't have to face heart disease alone.
-Cardiac rehab is a team effort that may include doctors, nurses, exercise specialists, dietitians, nutritionists and others.
+Cardiac rehab is a team effort.
+Your team may include doctors, nurses, exercise specialists, dietitians, nutritionists and others.
 Their goal is to help you make lifestyle choices to improve your heart health.

-Ask your doctor if you're eligible for a cardiac rehab program.
+Ask your health care professional if you're eligible for a cardiac rehab program.
 If you are, ask for a referral in your area.